Is the Reversal Curse a Binding Problem? Uncovering Limitations of Transformers from a Basic Generalization Failure: Learning Reversal at the Concept Level

 \textbf{Transformers can learn reversal at the concept level.} Results are in Table~\ref{tbl:abstract}.
-Surprisingly, in contrast with the negative results and views in previous studies, we find that \textit{transformers can learn reversal with high performance without any specialized training objectives or data augmentation.} Models with different depths could all strongly generalize, where the performance overall increases with $|\mathcal{E}_A|$.\footnote{Note that with a larger $|\mathcal{E}_A|$, while there are more training data which benefits learning, it is also harder to achieve higher performance since the prediction is contrasted with a larger population.} Despite being extremely straightforward, this positive result becomes one of the major findings in this work.
+Surprisingly, in contrast with the negative results and views in previous studies, we find that \textit{transformers can learn reversal with high performance without any specialized training objectives or data augmentation.} Models with different depths could all strongly generalize, where the performance overall increases with $|\mathcal{E}_A|$.
+Despite being extremely straightforward, this positive result becomes one of the major findings in this work.
 The critical question then arises: \textit{If transformers can learn reversal at the abstract concept level, why do they fail in realistic settings?}